-- 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure - 2.
-In the Mechanism list, select No Authentication - 3.
+- 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure. - 2.
+In the Mechanism list, select No Authentication. - 3.
+If the Impala server is configured to use SSL, then click SSL Options to configure SSL for the connection.
+For more information, see Configuring SSL Verification on page 1. - 4.
 To save your settings and close the dialog box, click OK